What is Baltic Amber? Our Recommendations

 answer is that we do not carry any products that we do not recommend!
 While some prefer the lighter colors of unpolished amber as they are typically associated with having higher concentrations of succinic acid, our customers' experiences reveal that all colors and

-styles provide relief so have fun and choose what you like best!
+styles provide relief so it is okay to have fun and choose what you like best!